Inishowen Football League: Football pitches

 For cup finals, or any other tournament the league is involved with, Maginn Park is where these games are held.
-Maginn Park is located in Buncrana and is serving as one of the most important pitches in the league.
+Maginn Park also serves as the headquarters of the Inishowen Football League.
+The Inishowen League plays all their league finals and representative games at the Buncrana venue, while the Inishowen Ladies League and the Youth & Schoolboys' League also host all their finals at the ground.